Remembering Leonard Lane: The story of BC’s only black-led credit union this Black History Month.

-“Their vision was to show adults and, especially young people, how good it was to start saving and see their money grow,” Lenora says.
+“Their vision was to show adults and, especially young people, how good it was to start saving and see their money grow,” Lenora said.
 “They also supported young adults who struggled to get loans from banks.”

 Leonard and Lenora Lane